Bilinear pairings on elliptic curves

 The set $E (K)$ of points on $E$ with coordinates in $K$ (including $\Oc$) can be turned into a finite abelian group via the tangent-and-chord law: $\Oc$ is the neutral element of the group law, and three points on a line sum to $\Oc$.
-The only delicate point in proving the group law is associativity; the simplest proof (that also generalises to other curves) uses divisors, which are needed anyway to define pairings.
-Let
+The only delicate point in proving the group law is associativity; the simplest proof, which also generalises to other curves, is sketched in the following.
+It uses divisors, which are needed anyway to define pairings.
+So let

 be the free abelian group over the points on $E$, define the degree of a divisor as the sum $\sum n_P$ of its coefficients, and let $\Div^0 (E)$ be the subgroup of $\Div (E)$ consisting of divisors of degree~$0$.
 To a rational function $f \in K (E)$, associate its divisor $\ddiv (f) = \sum_P \ord_P (f) [P]$, where $\ord_P (f)$ is the valuation of $f$ with respect to $\Oc_P$, that is, $\ord_P (f) > 0$ if $P$ is a zero of $f$, $\ord_P (f) < 0$ if $P$ is a pole, and $\ord_P (f) = 0$ otherwise.
 Let $\Prin (E) = \{ \ddiv (f) : f \in K (E) \} \subseteq \Div^0 (E)$ be the set of \textit {principal divisors}.
 Then the quotient $\Pic^0 (E) = \Div^0 (E) / \Prin (E)$ is evidently a group, and it can be identified with $E (K)$ via $P \mapsto [P] - [\Oc]$, which maps $\Oc$ to the neutral element~$O$.